nordlow/compiler-benchmark/README.md

 ## Noteworthy observations

+The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).

 The generic C++ and D versions compiles about 1.5 to 2 times slower whereas generic Rust version interestingly is processed faster than the non-generic version.

 ## Sample run output

 The output on my Intel® Core™ i7-4710HQ CPU @ 2.50GHz × 8 with 16 GB of memory